 Finding the right balance is a demanding task.
 Let us show some examples and explain how Marello can help out.

 1. No more distressed stock in inventory

-A well known problem in inventory management is distressed stock.
-Distressed stock consists out of products that have passed the point where they can be sold for the normal price.
-Examples are fresh products that reach the expiry date and products that do not sell quick enough because they go out of season or our of style.
+A well-known problem in inventory management is distressed stock.
+Distressed stock consists of products that have passed the point where they can be sold for the normal price.
+Examples are fresh products that reach the expiry date and products that do not sell quick enough because they go out of season or out of style.
 Also distressed stock includes the risk of turning into dead stock which cannot be sold anymore.
 Either way, having distressed stock leads to a loss of revenue.
 Products end up getting thrown away or take up valuable storage space, driving up costs.